 A dental bridge is a term used to describe an appliance that is used to bridge a gap created when one or more teeth are missing.
-The bridge will be made of two or more crowns for the teeth that will sit on either side of the gap.
+The bridge will be made of two or more dental crowns for the teeth that will sit on either side of the gap.
 Known as anchoring teeth, the natural teeth act as an anchor with a false tooth located in between.
 With a dental bridge, the teeth can function again normally, allowing patients to feel more confident in their smile.
 Here at Select Care Dental, we can help with all types of dental bridge needs, ensuring a better smile for every patient.

 Benefits of Dental Bridges